nesi/support-docs/docs/Scientific_Computing/Terminal_Setup/X11_on_NeSI.md

 >     [terminal](https://support.nesi.org.nz/hc/en-gb/sections/360000189696)
 >     set up.

-X[-11 is a protocol ]{.dfn .dictionary-of-numbers}for rendering graphical user interfaces (GUIs) that can be sent along an SSH tunnel.
+X-11 is a protocol for rendering graphical user interfaces (GUIs) that can be sent along an SSH tunnel.
 If you plan on using a GUI on a NeSI cluster you will need to have an X-Server and X-Forwarding set up.

 X-Servers
 =========